xiaoyuluoit97/GVirtuS/Development Journal.md

 ### **Resolved Issues**
 1. cudnnCreate,cudnnDestroy solved: CUDA 11.x, cudnnHandle_t is an opaque handle and can no longer be passed as a raw pointer between frontend and backend
-2. limitation:Front-end crashes without releasing resources ｜Adding a session ID?
-Need help with network communications Memory leaks (cudnnDestroy not called) | Tricky … Maybe some resource timeout cleanup mechanism?
- Multi-device contextual confusion  | Extended  the handle_id structure to include the device_id? handle_pool concurrency conflicts | std::mutex or some other concurrent-lib?

-3. Environment Migration Fixes:
+2. Environment Migration Fixes:
    - The original repository’s Dockerfile had an incorrect download URL for log4cplus.
    - Added missing dependencies:
      - rdma-core
      - librdmacm-dev
      - libibverbs-dev

-4. **RDMA Protocol Configuration:**
+3. **RDMA Protocol Configuration:**
    - The default RDMA protocol failed to function.
    - Workaround: Switched to TCP/IP, restoring normal connectivity.

 ### **Unresolved Issues**
 - The default RDMA protocol in ecn-aau/GVirtuS.git remains non-functional (requires further investigation) in the current Dockerfile.
+- limitation:Front-end crashes without releasing resources ｜Adding a session ID?
+Need help with network communications Memory leaks (cudnnDestroy not called) | Tricky … Maybe some resource timeout cleanup mechanism?
+ Multi-device contextual confusion  | Extended  the handle_id structure to include the device_id? handle_pool concurrency conflicts | std::mutex or some other concurrent-lib?
+- cudnnPoolingForward: Memory overflow problem when transferring during allocate memory

 ## **CUDA Library Preliminary Testing Results**